|

 particular Jewish men were not representing Jesus when they were trying to

-using the words, “in the name of Jesus as a formula, and it didn’t
+were using the words, in the name of Jesus as a formula, and it

-is sad to say but many Christians today do not understand what the “name
+It is sad to say but many Christians today do not understand what

-use it at the end of a prayer, thinking that it has some special
+They use it at the end of a prayer, thinking that it has some

-the demons, using the man’s body, jumped on all 7 men and beat them up.
+Then the demons, using the man’s body, jumped on all 7 men and

 Suffice to say, we should take demon possession seriously.
 In